maxwells-daemons/argsearch/README.md

 # argsearch
-`argsearch` is a simple and composable tool for running random searches and grid searches on the arguments of any command-line program.
+`argsearch` is a simple and composable tool for running the same command many times with different combinations of arguments.
-It runs the same command many times, with any "templates" replaced with values from the search, and outputs the results in JSON.
+It aims to make random search and grid search easy for things like hyperparameter tuning and setting simulation parameters, while only requiring that your program accepts command line arguments in some form.

 ## Example
 ```